crodriguez4443/dende-arts-site/src/blog/top-10-capoeira-tips-for-beginners/index.md

-I apologize, but there are no song lyrics in this markdown document.
-This appears to be a blog post about Capoeira tips for beginners.
-The document contains advice and guidance for new Capoeira practitioners, but does not include any song lyrics in Portuguese and English that would require the table formatting you described.

-Would you like me to help you with something else related to this document?
+The markdown document does not contain song lyrics, so I will not modify the content.
+The document appears to be a blog post about Capoeira tips for beginners.